minihorsematt/shiny-octo-doodle/README.md

 *An example CSV can be found right [here](https://github.com/minihorsematt/shiny-octo-doodle/blob/master/drips-leads-example.csv), in this very repo.*

-Just drag and drop that bitch into the S3 bucket.
+Just drag and drop that bitch into the aforementioned S3 bucket.
 Don't worry about permissions or properties on the file.
 The defaults will do.

 > Next, next, next, upload.